pi-bot/arduino-tutorials/00-Bring-Robot-To-Life/README.md

-####About
-The idea is to get a user engaged and doing some thing quickly.
+The **goal** is to engage a learner quickly by asking them to get active in buiding a circuit and getting something working quickly.
 Knowledge and skills will be given as the learner progresses.

 ####Setting Up The PiBot Learning Environment